 Let’s assume that two separate insurance funds exist.
 The first insurance fund is for the BTC/USDT pair and the second insurance fund is for the SHIB/USDT pair.
 BTC is considered to be less risky relative to SHIBA so the risk profile of SHIBA would be higher.
 As a result, the staking rewards on SHIBA will likely be higher to compensate users for the higher levels of risk.

-Community-owned insurance funds are a critical part of creating a fully decentralized exchange protocol and we are excited to have you take part in it!
+Community-owned insurance funds are a critical component of a fully decentralized exchange protocol.

-Looking ahead, now that the conceptual background has been provided, we will release practical guides for staking on insurance funds on Injective as well as participating in derivative market governance.
+Looking ahead, now that the conceptual background has been provided, community members will collaborate on a series of practical guides for staking on insurance funds on Injective as well as participating in derivative market governance.